 Do you want to start something in your life or business?
-This episode is about the power of starting ugly, then perfecting it over time.
+In this episode, Chris Krimitsos tell us about the power of starting ugly, then perfecting it over time.

 In his book 📙 “Start Ugly,” Chris gives us seven steps for getting started in an idea or business.